Weigh the key differences

 How Are They Different?

 There are two main differences between EO and YPO.
-First, the revenue requirements for YPO are higher at approximately $10,000 per year, plus additional costs for events and travel.
-Next, you don’t need to be the founder of the business, simply its current CEO or leader.
+First, the revenue requirements for your business to join YPO are higher at approximately $12M per year compared to $1M at EO.
+YPO does not require you to be the founder of the business, simply its current CEO or leader.
+This is neither good nor bad, just different.

 Additionally, YPO prefers for members to be under the age of 50.
-EO does not have an age limit, however the average age of EO members is currently 45 years old.
+While EO does not have an age limit, the average age of EO members is 45 years old.

 Differences overview: